AY2425S2-CS2103T-T15-4/tp/docs/UserGuide.md

 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`
 * `add n/John p/812312312 e/hisemail@test.com a/address d/5 k/500 b/50 c/s`

+Additional Information:
+Since it is a common usecase to have multiple clients with the same phone number(many times clients will all communicate through the same agent).
+ConnectEase will allow multiple contacts with the same phone number.

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in ConnectEase

 Format: `list`

 ### Listing all persons with a particular tag : `tag`

-Shows a list of all persons in the address book who have a particular tag.
+Shows a list of all persons in the ConnectEase who have a particular tag.

 Format: `tag TAGNAME TAGNAME2`
 Examples:
 * `tag friends neighbours`

+Restrictions: Tag must be alphanumeric.

 ### Editing a person : `edit`

-Edits an existing person in the address book.
+Edits an existing person in ConnectEase

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`